cbc-sonarqube/PHP-Debby-sonar/README.md

 `0 8 * * Mon export php /var/www/vendor/alsvanzelf/debby/notify.php example/project personal-access-token`

 This will create issues on that repo for packages that need updates.
+Nothing else needed :sparkles: Just sit back and relax and Debby will tell you when you need to get working. :sunglasses:

 #### All options